 What can happen…

 Differences in personal approaches can sometimes lead to unrepairable damage.
-Over time, these splits can become deep enough, and they can lead to the obvious breakdown.
+Over time, these splits can become deep enough, and they can lead to an obvious breakdown.
 Some women will prefer to leave or go their separate ways.
 Subsequently, many children suffer in such irreversible situations, and they do not have the option to retain either of the parents in the same household.

 Some women are left alone due to the passing of their spouses.
 For those who rely solely on one income, this new scenario can be detrimental.
-Left alone to handle the entire household, financial responsibilities, and children’s upbringing, many of these women find such experience difficult to cope.
-Overnight, some realize that they have serious problems which they cannot handle by themselves.
+Left alone to handle the entire household, financial responsibilities, and children’s upbringing, many of these women find such experience difficult to cope with.
+Overnight, some realize that they have serious problems that they cannot handle by themselves.

 There are also those who did not expect to become single parents overnight.
 Their predicament can be due to several reasons including abandonment by their boyfriends.
 These women are often at a loss, and they do not know how to move forward.
 At this point, there will be some who will consider adoption for their babies, and there will be others who will embark on their single motherhood journeys.
 Generally, traditional perspectives do not encourage motherhood outside of marriage but can our society attempts to embrace such women?

 The social scene will change for single mothers.
 No longer will they be able to keep an entire list of friends.
 Over time, these women will come to understand, realise and accept the reality.
 There are people who will see these women differently, and they will choose to avoid them.
 There could be some hostility coming from their respective families as well.
 Despite this, these single mothers must try to adjust their expectations to prevent personal discouragement and setback.

 What Can Single Mothers Do?